apache/cloudstack-documentation/source/installguide/management-server/_pkg_repo.rst

 ~~~~~~~~~~~~~~~~~~~~~~

 You can add a DEB package repository to your apt sources with the
 following commands.
-Please note that only packages for Ubuntu 16.04 (Xenial)
-and Ubuntu 18.04 (Bionic) are being built at this time.
+Replace the code name with your Ubuntu LTS version :
+Ubuntu 16.04 (Xenial), Ubuntu 18.04 (Bionic) and Ubuntu 20.04 (Focal) .
 Ubuntu 14.04 (Trusty) is no longer supported.

 Use your preferred editor and open (or create)
 ``/etc/apt/sources.list.d/cloudstack.list``.
 Add the community provided